 It was constructed at the beginning of the 18 century and was functioning until the beginning of the 20th century.
 The Hammam was a public building of oriental style construction and was in service of the citizens.
 Today it is considered a cultural monument preserved by state authorities.

 Tower of Gjon Marka Gjoni is located in Shkodra’s city center and dates to the 16th century.
 It houses Shkodra’s prettiest tower (Kulla) decorated in the neo-Renaissance style, topped with a zig-zag roof.
 The tower was added in the early 20th c. and designed by famed Albanian architect Kole Idromeno.
 The private property is hidden and inaccessible behind the concrete wall.
 The tower is part of the residence of the Gjon Marka Gjoni (Gjomarkaj) family who has made important historical contributions to Albania throughout its history.

 The English clock tower

-The clock tower and the characteristic house near it, was constructed by the English lord Paget at the end of 19 th century, who was thinking to transform it in an Anglican Church.
-This church never laid its activity because was not allowed by the catholic inhabitants of the town.
+The clock tower and the characteristic house nearby was constructed by the English lord Paget at the end of the 19th century, who was thinking to transform it in an Anglican Church.
+This church never laid its activity because was not allowed by the Catholic inhabitants of the town.